 '''

 nfq:

-#By default the packet will be accepted or dropped by
+mode: accept #By default the packet will be accepted or dropped by repeat_mark: 1 #If the mode is set to 'repeat', the packets will be repeat_marked after being #processed by Suricata.

+repeat_mask: 1 #Here you can assign the queue-number of the tool #send the packets to after processing them. '''

+Example 1 NFQ1

 mode: accept

-→Suricata

-#If the mode is set to 'repeat', the packets will be

-repeat_mark: 1

-→marked after being

-#processed by Suricata.

-repeat_mask: 1

-route_queue: 2

-#Here you can assign the queue-number of the tool

-→that Suricata has to

-#send the packets to after processing them.

-'''

-Example 1 NFQ1 mode: accept